BAM from Home

 Take a quick virtual trip to BAM!
 Join our Executive Director & Chief Curator Benedict Heywood in discussion about some of the works on view at the Museum.

-BAM’s Executive Director & Chief Curator walks through a model of the Museum's Steven Holl designed building in advance of the opening of Steven Holl: Making Architecture later this summer.
+BAM’s Executive Director & Chief Curator walks through a model of the Museum's Steven Holl designed building in advance of the opening of Steven Holl: Making Architecture.

 Ko Kirk Yamahira's sculptures at BAM were created by meticulously unravelling, parting, and disentangling a single sheet of artist's canvas.